Special Educational Needs and Disabilities (SEND)

 - Additional advice

 Support for families

-Check our education and support for children and young people page for advice on the support available to children and families.
+Check our schools, education and childcare page for advice on the support available to children and families.

 Education, health and care plans (EHC plans)

-Although we are no longer able to offer face to face draft plan meetings, we will offer telephone conversations with parents to discuss the content of plans.
+Although we may not always be able to offer face to face draft plan meetings, we will offer telephone conversations or virtual meetings with parents to discuss the content of plans.

 We will keep in touch with parents with regular updates about the progress of their child’s assessment process.

 Provision for children with EHC plans